Magneto (Marvel Comics): Magneto goes public

 With his reputation around the world as a well-known mutant revolutionary/terrorist, Magneto is talked into finding a solution to the problem by Cyclops before it goes public that he is established in Utopia.
-With an earthquake inbound for San Francisco, Magneto uses his powers to stabilize the city's buildings, structures and metal vehicles, and to smooth the earth movements themselves, thus preventing any major damage and saving many lives.
+With an earthquake inbound for San Francisco, Magneto uses his powers to stabilize the city's buildings, structures, and metal vehicles and to smooth the earth movements themselves, thus preventing any major damage and saving many lives.
 As a result, some of the city favors him, while others are reminded of how potentially dangerous he can be and has been.

 Avengers vs. X-Men and aftermath

-In the 2012 storyline "Avengers vs. X-Men", Magneto fights Iron Man when the X-Men will not give Hope Summers to the Avengers.
+In the 2012 storyline Avengers vs. X-Men, Magneto fights Iron Man when the X-Men will not give Hope Summers to the Avengers.
 During the fight, Magneto senses the destructive force of the coming Phoenix.
 Iron Man stops the fight in favor of helping in the search for Hope.
 As he is leaving, Magneto tells him to find his daughter Scarlet Witch.
 After the battles around the world, Magneto and Psylocke meet Storm and an unconscious Doctor Nemesis at one of their hideouts.
 Magneto, Storm and Psylocke prepare to go to the Moon to help Cyclops.
 Magneto later informs Cyclops of Namor's assault on Wakanda.
 Magneto asks Professor X for his help as the Phoenix Force-powered Emma Frost's rule becomes more tyrannical.
-Magneto later joins the Avengers, the X-Men, and Hulk in confronting the Phoenix Force-powered Cyclops.
+Magneto later joins the Avengers, the X-Men, and the Hulk in confronting the Phoenix Force-powered Cyclops.
 Scarlet Witch uses her abilities to keep Magneto from being harmed.
 Following the defeat of Cyclops, Magneto and the other former members are reported to have gone on the run.

-After finding out that his control of his powers have been lost due to contact with the Phoenix Force, Magneto nonetheless teams up with Cyclops, Emma Frost, and Magik to start a new school for mutants, as new mutants have started appearing again, in the old Weapon X facility.
+After finding out that his control of his powers has been lost due to contact with the Phoenix Force, Magneto nonetheless teams up with Cyclops, Emma Frost, and Magik to start a new school for mutants since new mutants have started appearing again, in the old Weapon X facility.
 Magneto also pretended to serve as a disgruntled informer for SHIELD but it turned out to be an attempt by him to infiltrate the organization.

 Ongoing Magneto series

 In 2014, Magneto starred in his first ongoing series, which was written by Cullen Bunn.
 Feeling disenfranchised by the state of mutant affairs, Magneto decides to venture off on his own to fight for mutantkind's survival on his own terms.
-The series has been cancelled with issue #21 being its last issue which saw Magneto failing to stop the Ultimate Marvel Earth from colliding with the 616 Earth and thus resulting in the deaths of Magneto and his daughter Polaris.
+The series has been cancelled, with issue #21 being its last issue, which sees Magneto fail to stop the Ultimate Marvel Earth from colliding with the 616 Earth, thus resulting in his death and his daughter Polaris's loss of powers.